julianheeg/Tamaki-s-Algorithm-for-computing-Tree-Decompositions-with-minimal-widths/README.md

 This project is an implementation of the reinterpretation of [Tamaki's algorithm for calculating treewidths](https://drops.dagstuhl.de/opus/volltexte/2017/7880/) presented in our paper [On Tamaki’s Algorithm to Compute Treewidths](https://drops.dagstuhl.de/opus/frontdoor.php?source_opus=13781).

 Given an input graph, it calculates the treewidth and outputs a minimal tree decomposition (also called junction trees or clique trees).
 They are useful as an intermediate step in a number of graph applications.
-Besides well-known NP-hard graph problems like Clique, Travelling Salesman, and Hamiltonian Circuit, these include probabilistic inference algorithms on Bayesian networks or Markov random fields and matrix decomposition.
+Besides well-known NP-hard graph problems like Clique, Travelling Salesman, and Hamiltonian Circuit, these include probabilistic inference algorithms on Bayesian networks or Markov random fields as well as matrix decompositions.
 Tamaki's implementation can be found [here](https://github.com/TCS-Meiji/PACE2017-TrackA).

 # Usage